Nik-Novak/Mind-Knight/README.md

 Mind Knight is a companion app to [Mindnight](mindnightgame.com)

 It automatically tracks props, votes, passes, vote timing and more in a friendly/scalable UI.
-It can even connect via any device on the same network through its browser (a phone friendly layout is on the way).

-It's in early development and a few key features are still lacking.
+It can even allow you to replay old games.

 This is a passion project of mine since I love Mindnight so much.
 I am in no way affiliated to the developers.

-*If people like this, I will port it to Mac/Linux(inferior peasantry) and also continue developing a bunch more planned features*

-Feel free to discuss/report bugs or request features here: https://discord.gg/wDjxM2u
+Feel free to report bugs, ask for help or request features here: https://discord.gg/wDjxM2u

 # Download